serhatgurel/sg-grid/docs/grid-prd.md

 These are baseline features required for a first usable release.

+0. As a developer, I want a minimal, declarative grid (like an HTML table) that accepts `columns` and `rows` and renders headers and rows only — no editing, sorting, or paging.
+The grid must accept a row key prop; each column should declare its data field and metadata (label, width).
+This is for quick visual verification, integration, and theming.

 1. As a user, I want filter and sort so I can find information quickly.
 2. As a user, I want pagination with configurable page size and client/server paging so I can navigate large datasets.
 3. As a user, I want selection modes (none, single, multi) and persistence across paging so I can operate on rows.